 Every time a person acts, there is some character of intent at the bottom of the mind and it is that quality rather than the outward appearance of the action that determines the effect.
 If a person professes pious ness and virtue but still acts with greed, anger or hatred (veiled behind an outward display of well-meaning intent) then the fruit of those actions will bear proof to the underlying intention that lay behind them and will be a cause for future unhappiness.
 Buddha spoke of wholesome actions (kusala-kamma) that result in happiness and unwholesome actions (akusala-kamma) that result in unhappiness.
 Right conduct is whatever expresses the real unity with God, man, and nature; wrong conduct is whatever does not bring out this essential structure of reality.
 The unity of the universe is the basic principle.
 Good is whatever advances towards completeness, and evil is whatever is inconsistent with it.
 Buddhism made morality central to the good life, but it did not sufficiently emphasise the relation of moral life to spiritual perfection or the purpose of the universe.

-).
+Karma is thus used as an ethical principle and a cosmological explanation for the world.
+Buddhists are of the faith that the actions of beings decide their own future, and due to this there are no private actions - every action has a consequence.
+The accent of karma in Buddhismis on attentive action, not on faulting someone else for whatever happens to oneself.
+There is a further distinction between worldly, wholesome karma that leads to samsaric happiness (like birth in higher realms), and path-consciousness which leads to enlightenment and (nirvana).
 Thus, there is samsaric good karma, which leads to temporal happiness, and then there is liberating karma - which is superlatively good, as it terminates suffering forever.
 Once one has achieved liberation one does not yield any further karma, and the corresponding states of mind are called in Pali as Kiriya.
-In Buddhism, the term karma is often used to refer only to samsaric karma, as indicated by the twelve nidanas
+In Buddhism, the term karma is often used to refer only to samsaric karma, as indicated by the twelve nidanas of dependent origination.